Ping Pong Doubles Rules Explained: How to Play Table Tennis Doubles

 Before we get into gameplay specifics, you need the right table to play doubles.
 Fortunately, over 99% of tables are eligible.
 The distinction here between doubles and singles is that the rules explicitly state that the table must include a white center line.
-This is essential as doubles serving uses this center line to determine a legal or illegal serve.
+This is essential as doubles serving uses this center line to create equal half-courts to help identify whether a serve is legal or illegal.

 As I say, almost all tables have this white center line.
 The only ones that don’t are designer tables, outdoor tables, and select models by Killerspin.

-Unlike singles games, where you can serve anywhere on the table, the rules of ping pong doubles restrict where the ball can bounce.
-This is where the white center line comes in — it breaks the table into quarters.
+Learning how to play doubles in ping pong begins with serving, and unlike singles games where you can serve anywhere on the table, the rules of ping pong doubles restrict where the ball can bounce.
+This is where the white center line comes in — it breaks the table into four quarters.

-For doubles, you must serve on the right sides of each half of the table with the ball bouncing once on either side.
-If the ball lands on the line, it is counted as in, and if you fail to adhere to this rule, you lose the point.
+For paired-up play, the ping pong serve rules for doubles state that you must serve on the right sides of each half of the table.
+The ball must bounce once on your right half-court and at least once on the receiver’s right half-court.
+If the ball lands on the center line, it counts as in, and if you fail to adhere to this rule, you lose the point.

 Matches are commonly played best of 5 games.
 However, you can also play double games to best of 3 or best of 7 games.

-Casual players may allow whoever is closest to the ball to play the shot, but this breaks the order of play as specified in the doubles rules for table tennis.
-To follow ping pong doubles rules accurately, players must, in fact, take turns to play their shots and alternate between one another.
+Casual players may allow whoever is closest to the ball to play the shot, but this breaks the order of play as specified in the rules of doubles ping pong.
+To follow ping pong doubles rules accurately, players must alternate hitting the ball from the very beginning of the match.

 To better understand the sequence, imagine two teams with players A & B and X & Y.